msftnadavbh/lightbeacon-aks/README.md

-# LightBeacon project - Running AKS the right way
+# LightBeacon project - Running Azure Kubernetes Service the right way
 ## Intro
 Using Azure Kubernetes Service can be challenging, Building it the right way can be difficult and best practices can sometimes be confusing.